aalba6675/pyhocon/LOCAL.md

 ## Papercuts

+* #137: from_dict option to create as root ConfigTree
 * #125: a complex self-substitution
 * #145: handle self-references in child nodes
 * #141: the answer to the tests (and therefore the code) is wrong; fix both